adrian holovaty

 (I get asked for this from time to time, so I'm pasting it here for convenience.)

-Adrian Holovaty, a journalist and computer programmer, is the founder of EveryBlock, a local news Web site funded by a grant from the Knight Foundation.
-He has developed award-winning Web applications for washingtonpost.com, Lawrence.com and LJWorld.com, and he is probably the best-known industry advocate for the burgeoning discipline of "journalism via computer programming."
+Adrian Holovaty is a journalist and computer programmer in Chicago.
+He's the founder of EveryBlock, a neighborhood news Web site.
+He has worked as a Web developer/journalist for washingtonpost.com, Lawrence.com and LJWorld.com, and he is probably the best-known industry advocate for the burgeoning discipline of "journalism via computer programming."

 Adrian co-created Django, an open-source development framework that makes it fast and easy for programmers to build database-driven Web sites.
 It is used by tens of thousands of people around the world.
 Adrian cowrote the Django Book, published in late 2007.

-He graduated from the Missouri School of Journalism in 2001 and lives with his wife in Chicago.
+He graduated from the Missouri School of Journalism in 2001.
 For fun, he plays gypsy-jazz guitar and posts YouTube videos.

 Other random stuff